-- · Mixtures with used oil are not allowed. - After refuelling with winter or cold diesel or the listed blends, the fuel pipes and the dosing pump must be filled with the new fuel by letting the heater run for 15 mins.
+- It is not permitted to add used oil. - After refuelling with winter or cold diesel or the listed blends, the fuel pipes and the fuel metering pump must be filled with the new fuel by letting the heater run for 15 minutes.